DOMESTIC X SAND CAT AND PALLAS'S CAT HYBRIDS

 Anecdotally, there have been two attempts to breed Sand cats with domestic cats in the USA, however the Sand cats apparently died without producing F1 offspring.
 Being adapted to arid climates, Sand cats are delicate in captivity and prone to respiratory infections.
 A natural hybrid is also believed to have occurred when a female domestic cat got into the enclosure of a sand cat - though if a female domestic could enter the enclosure, the similarly sized Sand Cat should have been able to escape from it!

-In 2013, there was a recorded breeding between a captive-bred male Sand Cat and a ticked tabby shorthaired domestic female (Chinchilla cross).
-The captive-bred Sand Cat male is surplus to conservation requirements and is a pet with access to domestic cats for company.
+In 2013, there was a recorded breeding between a captive-bred male Sand Cat ("Trevor") and a ticked tabby shorthaired domestic female (Chinchilla cross).
+The captive-bred Sand Cat male was claimed to be surplus to conservation requirements and is a pet with access to domestic cats for company.
+In actuality, he had been bred for the pet trade and bought from an exotic pet trader.
 As Sand Cats require a more arid environment than domestic cats, he also has his own specially adapted living quarters.
 The photo (left) shows the typical colour and markings of a Sand Cat at Colchester Zoo; this cat was noticeably friendly towards its keeper.

 Gestation was normal and the kittens were born at 66 days.
 The litter comprised four kittens (2 male, 2 female) that resembled heavily marked Sand Cat kittens with golden coats and large wide-set ears.
 Two of the kittens were golden/sandy coloured ticked tabbies with darker shading on the dorsal area and an even darker dorsal stripe.
 The other two had spotted tabby markings on a golden/sandy background.
 Sand Cat kittens are born with darker markings that fade as they mature and it is expected that these kittens’ markings will fade to more greyish tones.
 All had pale patches on the back of the ears.
 Their paw pads were black and some had another distinctive Sand Cat feature: the black “armbands” i.e. two dark horizontal stripes at the top of the foreleg.